yp717/interviewtoast/README.md

 - Phase #1: Day 2 - 4
 - Phase #1: Day 4 - 7

+## TensorFlowJS Pose-Detection

+Conversational insights go beyond just the audio in conversations.
+In fact, only 7% of the interpretation of a conversation is verbal, 38% is vocal and a whopping 55% is VISUAL.
+To make use of this component of the practice sessions, we used the TensorflowJS Pose Detection package's state-of-the-art models for real-time pose-detection.

+The MoveNet model detected up to 17 keypoints on the body and could run at 50+ fps on modern phones and laptops, without compromising the quality or speed of the video experience.
+From this, we could estimate the positions of both eyes and both shoulders and use some simple maths to calculate whether or not a candidate is slouching (forwards/backwards/left/right) with reasonable accuracy.

+![/static/posenet.png]

+The following diagram explains how we used the angles of displacement from the horizontal axis and the distances between key points from the camera to quantify slouching.

+DIAGRAM TO GO HERE

 ## 💰 Monetisation Potential & Business Strategy

 TBC